 This category contains a wide array of requests with many projects currently in progress.
-There were two requests ranked high priority, eight ranked moderate priority (or unranked because they are newer requests), and eight ranked low or lowest priority.
+There were two requests ranked high priority, five ranked moderate priority, nine unranked because they are newer requests, and eight ranked low or lowest priority.
 Given the number of SOE requests, those ranked lowest priority that have not already been started are unlikely to be addressed.

 The high priority request in this category is incorporating the ongoing fish condition project and associated analyses into the SOE.
-Regime shift analyses of fish condition may be available for the 2024 SOE, while linking fish condition to ecosystem drivers using GAMs will require more time with current resources.
+Regime shift analyses of fish condition may be available for the 2025 SOE.
+Initial work linking multiple SOE low trophic time series with fish condition using dynamic structural equation modeling [5] was started in February 2024.
+With additional resources, this approach may be presented to synthesize drivers of fish condition across multiple species in a future SOE.